Start a Used Cooking Oils Trading Business in Dubai

 About the Activity: Used Cooking Oils Trading (Code 4669.79)

 Activity code 4669.79 covers the wholesale trade of used cooking oils and related waste oils.
-Under this classification, licence holders are authorised to buy, sell, import, export, and re-export used cooking oils on a commercial scale.
+Under this classification, license holders are authorised to buy, sell, import, export, and re-export used cooking oils on a commercial scale.
 The activity falls under the broader category of wholesale trade in other products not elsewhere classified, consistent with the International Standard Industrial Classification (ISIC) framework used across UAE free zones.

-What the Licence Covers
+What the License Covers

 Wholesale purchase and sale of used cooking oils